samjulien/blog/_posts/2019-08-09-configuring-swissid-login-into-custom-applications.markdown

 ![](https://cdn.auth0.com/blog/swissid/activating-the-custom-connection-to-different-apps.png)

-## Configuring Auth0 Lock to use SwissID
+## Styling the SwissID Connection on the Auth0 Login Page

-By default, the out-of-box hosted Login page (which by default uses the Lock widget; https://auth0.com/docs/hosted-pages/login) will automatically display any and all connections enabled for an application.
-For out-of-box, first class connections – such as Facebook or Google – the Lock widget will automatically display an appropriate icon for the connection.
-However for custom connections – such as Swiss ID – only a default icon is displayed.
+By default, [the Auth0 Login page](https://auth0.com/docs/hosted-pages/login) will automatically display all connections enabled for an application.
+For first-class connections like Facebook and Google, the login page will automatically display an appropriate icon for the connection.
+However, for custom connections (such as SwissID), only a default icon is displayed.

-However, Lock supports configuration options that can be used to tailor the look and presentation for any connection on either the login or the registration dialog.
-This allows you to host a logo for SwissID on your own CDN, and then tell Lock to use this logo – as in the following example (see https://auth0.com/docs/hosted-pages/login#how-to-customize-your-login-page for further details on customizing Lock and the hosted Login page):
+If needed, you can tailor the look and presentation for any connection on either the login or the registration dialogs.
+This allows you to host a logo for SwissID on your own CDN, and then tell Auth0's login page to use this logo.
+For more information, check our documentation on [how to customize your login page](https://auth0.com/docs/hosted-pages/login#how-to-customize-your-login-page)

 {% include asides/about-auth0.markdown %}